- The New Zealand Royal Honours System

 Only the insignia of Members of the Order of New Zealand (see image here) needs to be returned to the Honours Unit when a recipient dies, as recipients sign a covenant to return these badges on their death for re-issue to new Members of the Order.

-I have received a New Zealand Royal Honour on the New Year/Queen’s Birthday honours list – what happens now?
+I have received a New Zealand Royal Honour on the New Year/King’s Birthday honours list – what happens now?

 When can recipients of honours use titles and postnominals associated with their honour?